azohra/shell-linter/README.md

 # Usage

 Shell Linter can perform static analysis in various ways.
 By default it scans all the Shellcheck-supported shell scripts (sh/bash/dash/ksh) in your project.
-However, you can use the `path` parameter to scan a specific file or folder or use the `excluded_paths` parameter to exclude files or folders from the scan.
+However, you can use the `path` parameter to scan a specific file or folder or use the `exclude-paths` parameter to exclude files or folders from the scan.
 With Shell Linter, you can also specify the minimum severity of errors to consider using the `severity` parameter.
 Specific use cases along with examples are shown below:

 #### Run static analysis for all the supported shell scripts in your repository:
 ```yml